utkarshverma8uv/Product-Attribute-Extraction/README.md

 ## **Project Overview**

 This project uses paddleOCR to extract textual data from product images.
-Then transformer models are fine-tuned on extracted text to extract numeric product attributes from textual data (OCR outputs).
+Then, transformer models are fine-tuned on extracted text to extract numeric product attributes from textual data (OCR outputs).
 By leveraging the ByT5 (Byte-to-Byte) and BART (Bidirectional and Auto-Regressive Transformers) models, we can efficiently handle varying input lengths and improve prediction accuracy for product attributes.

 Both models were fine-tuned using a custom attention mechanism to emphasize the target entity in the input sequence, ensuring better performance for the attribute extraction task.